salimdellali/interview-api-node-YASSIR/README.md

 ## Project structure
 - `src/handlers/`: holds the actions to take when hitting the endpoints
-- `src/helpers/`: holds usefull functions that can be used all over the project
+- `src/helpers/`: holds usefull functions that can be used allover the project
 - `src/models/`: holds the data schemas definitions
 - `src/routes/`: holds the possible routes the Rest API can provide
 - `src/tests/Rest API testing/`: holds insctructions on how to test this Rest API